 A1PI-deficient subjects, who are A1PI treatment naïve or have previously been treated with A1PI augmentation therapy, will be enrolled.
-Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of last A1PI treatment) during screening.
-Screening A1PI measurement may be taken at any time during the Screening period for treatment-naïve subjects.
-For subjects who have previously received alpha-1 augmentation therapy, Screening A1PI measurement should be taken at the end of the wash-out period.
+Subjects who are receiving or have recently been exposed to A1PI augmentation therapy at the time of study enrollment will be required to undergo an adequate washout period (minimum of 4 weeks from the time of prior A1PI treatment withdrawal) during screening.
+Screening A1PI measurement may be repeated due to suspected inadequate washout.
 During the washout period, subjects will be allowed to undergo other screening procedures for eligibility determination.

-Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and for the term in the ELF.
+Subjects meeting eligibility criteria will be required to undergo bronchoscopy/BAL procedures at baseline and following IP treatment for the evaluation of the effects of GLASSIA augmentation therapy at the labeled dosage of 60 mg/kg BW/week on the levels of A1PI and in the ELF.
 Once the target of 15 to 18 evaluable subjects has been reached, the remaining subjects to be enrolled will be waived from undergoing the baseline and on-treatment bronchoscopy/BAL procedures.
 A subject will be considered evaluable only if acceptable BAL samples (defined as a total recovery of \geq 20% of the instilled volume of saline) are obtained at both baseline and on-treatment BAL.

-Enrollment will be closed when both conditions are met:
+Enrollment will be closed when both conditions are met

-- (a) 15 to 18 evaluable subjects with acceptable BAL samples collected from both the baseline and on-treatment BAL visits - (b) A minimum of 36 randomized subjects.
+- (a) 15 to 18 evaluable subjects with acceptable BAL samples collected from both the baseline and on-treatment BAL visits - (b) A minimum of 36 randomized subjects

-If for any reasons the target of 15 to 18 evaluable subjects have not been achieved with initial 36 randomized subjects, additional subjects will be enrolled to meet the BAL enrollment target.
+If for any reasons the target of 15 to 18 evaluable subjects have not been attained with initial 36 randomized subjects, additional subjects will be enrolled to achieve the BAL enrollment target.